 Despite all this anarchic chaos, there was some exchange of resources between Europe and South Africa.
-Eddie Lewis was a promising centre forward who came through the Manchester United Junior Athletic Club, Sir Matt Busby’s conveyor belt of talent towards Old Trafford, but couldn’t break into the first team.
+Eddie Lewis was a promising centre-forward who came through the Manchester United Junior Athletic Club, Sir Matt Busby’s conveyor belt of talent towards Old Trafford, but couldn’t break into the first team.
 After a reasonable career in London with West Ham and Leyton Orient, he moved to Johannesburg in 1970 where he stayed until his death 41 years later.
-He coached Kaizer Chiefs on no fewer than five occassions, guiding them to two NPSL titles.
+He coached Kaizer Chiefs on no fewer than five occasions, guiding them to two NPSL titles.

 Well before Radebe and Masinga arrived in Leeds, there was an even bolder pioneer at Elland Road: Albert Johanneson.
 The pacey winger joined Leeds a decade before Lewis moved to Africa, and became the first black player to appear in the FA Cup final – against Liverpool – four years later, as well as winning the First Division championship in 1969 and the Inter-Cities Fairs Cup in 1967.
-Johanneson experienced extreme racism, but won over his home fans to some degree with his obvious talent and entertaining style.
+Johanneson experienced extreme racism but won over his home fans to some degree with his obvious talent and entertaining style.

 It wasn’t until 1996 that a fully professional anti-apartheid league took off, when Motuang and Orlando Pirates chairman Irvin Khoza formed the Premier Soccer League, bringing in more sponsorship and a unified approach to developing the South African game.
 On the back of the victorious African Cup of Nations on home soil, it was the perfect timing to bring the domestic league structure up to date.
-Three years later, Ajax Amsterdam became the majority shareholder in a merger between Seven Stars and Cape Town Spurs, providing a direct link between the two continents.
+Three years later, Ajax became the majority shareholder in a merger between Seven Stars and Cape Town Spurs, providing a direct link between the two continents.

 Kaizer Chiefs were runners up with Orlando Pirates third in the first three editions of the newly-created league, but it was the Pirates who had won the CAF Champions League in 1995, and who claimed the first PSL title between them in 2001.
 Not that it was the foremost matter on either side’s mind; at the end of the season, there was the worst sporting accident in South Africa’s history that claimed the lives of 43 spectators.

-Soweto derbies are now always played at the FNB stadium, known as Soccer City during the 2010 World Cup, due to the fanatical following every encounter attracts, and although the 2001 derby was staged at the 60,000 capacity Ellis Park where Mandela had handed Francois Pienaar the Webb Ellis trophy only six years earlier, estimated figures for the attendance on the day range from 60,000 to 90,000.
+Soweto derbies are now always played at the FNB Stadium, known as Soccer City during the 2010 World Cup, due to the fanatical following every encounter attracts, and although the 2001 derby was staged at the 60,000 capacity Ellis Park where Mandela had handed Francois Pienaar the Webb Ellis trophy only six years earlier, estimated figures for the attendance on the day range from 60,000 to 90,000.
 When Orlando Pirates equalised midway through the first half, the ensuing surge of excitement gave way to a surge of panicking bodies.
 The masses swelled as one towards the press boxes on the middle tier, and police were said to have been inexperienced in their handling of the situation as huge swathes of previously exuberant fans collided.

 The live TV coverage that day showed bodies laid out on the pitch, some covered with rugs, others with newspaper, and stands completely silent.
 The crazy hats South African fans are famous for were on display, but nobody was laughing.
-An impromptu prayer held in the centre circle with the management and players brought both sides together, again in tragic circumstances, just like the Soweto Uprisings had quarter of a century before.
+An impromptu prayer held in the centre circle with the management and players brought both sides together, again in tragic circumstances, just like the Soweto Uprisings had a quarter of a century before.

-While Kaizer Chiefs are the most successful side in South Africa with 74 trophies in their short lifespan and are the current league champions, it is Orlando Pirates who have knocked out the most successful club team in Africa, Cairo’s Al Ahly, from the CAF Confederations Cup to reach this year’s final.
 While Kaizer Chiefs boast 14 million fans in their home country, it is Orlando Pirates whose brand has been internationally recognised as the leader in South African football.
 Whichever way you look, Kaizer Chiefs and Orlando Pirates are bound together for eternity, joined in triumph, tragedy and tension.